graphql-markdown/graphql-markdown/README.md

 Try changing the temporary folder for the plugin by setting `tmpDir: "./.docusaurus"` (see [options](#options) section for more details).

 You can also disable the schema diff feature by setting `diffMethod: "NONE"`.

+### `Unable to find any GraphQL type definitions for the following pointers`

+> This error may occur when upgrading to version `1.5.0` or above.

+Install and declare the missing GraphQL document loader package, see [Loaders](#loaders).

+If the error persist, check that you have the correct class name in the configuration declaration.

 ## Contributions